influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/troubleshooting/frequently-asked-questions.md

 In this example, the user-specified
 [offset interval](/influxdb/v1.7/query_language/data_exploration/#advanced-group-by-time-syntax)
-shifts InfluxDB's preset time buckets forward by `15` minutes.
+shifts the InfluxDB database's preset time buckets forward by `15` minutes.
 The average for the 6pm time bucket now includes data between 6:15pm and 7pm, and the average for the 7pm time bucket includes data between 7:15pm and 8pm.
 The dotted lines show the points that make up each average.